ropensci/roweb3/content/blog/2024-06-25-collaboration-networks/index.en.md

 {{< figure src = "contributions.png" alt = "Cartoons people doing differents contribution to rOpenSci: Write a blog post, Review a package, Speak at a community call, Maintain a package, Become a champion, Host a coworking session">}}

 Many of these forms of contribution can be made with other people and there we have our nodes and a connection between them.
+In our examples:

+* for a blog post the nodes are the authors and the edge is build by authorship, by writing a post together.
+We can get that data from our website.

+* For a package review, the nodes are the authors, editors and reviewers and the edge is the peer-review conducted together.
+The data source is our peer-review database and the github repo and issues where we conduct all the process.

+* The authors, mantainers and contributors of a package are nodes in the _Maintain a package_ way of contributions.
+The infomration is on GitHub.

+* Speak at a Community Call,

+* Become a champion

+* Host a co working session.

+As we can see, there are many ways to represent interactions and collaborations in our community, and many of those information is open and public.